5c0r/live-then-learn/Thoughts/WTF_GET.md

 TLDR:
 - Winget is not as good as other open-source package manager, in terms of versability and flexibility in package support ?
 - All Windows open-source package manager authors deserve a right apology , why not working with them in the first place ( because of the LAW?)
 - Winget should be Chocolatey/Sqoop 2.0 , not the other way around .
-Powershell should be the core part in Winget as .exe installation sucks
+Powershell should be the core part in Winget as .exe installation sucks ( for the devs )
 - Use Linux maybe if nothing really holds you back..